 For a budget stay in Jeju, I highly recommend Yeha Guesthouse, a pleasant stay just a few minutes from the bus terminal.
 The guesthouse has complimentary breakfasts and free washing machines.

-Before planning to climb the mountain, you need to check the opening schedule of Hallasan National Park.
+Before climbing the mountain, you need to check the opening schedule of Hallasan National Park.
 Please note that it is forbidden to stay overnight on the mountain here.

 Below is the time when you’re last allowed to hike up the mountain.